Bhuvaneshwari-N/Attendance--tracking/README.md

 # Attendance tracking

-Attendance Tracking is a software by whitch employees can mark the attendance by logging in and this is stored in the database, which can later be checked by the institute's.
+Attendance Tracking is a software by which employees can mark the attendance by logging in and this is stored in the database, which can later be checked by the institute's.